 DC Power for Data Centers

 We outline the benefits of using a Direct Current (DC) power distribution scheme throughout a data center instead of conventional Alternating Current (AC) power.
+Go to the webage.

 Federal Energy Management Program (FEMP) Guidance

 FEMP provides federal agencies with guidance on calculating cost-effectiveness, claiming an exception to purchasing requirements, incorporating Federal Acquisition Regulation language in contracts, finding federal supply sources, and tips to user products more efficiently.
+Go to the webpage.

 Data centers can consume up to 50 times as much energy per square foot as a typical office building.
 Researchers at Berkeley Lab, along with private industry, ECOS Consulting and the Electric Power Research Institute, collaborated on an California Energy Commission demonstration project that shows the energy savings potential of running data centers on DC power rather than AC.